-This is a common effect with most weight loss medication due to the nature of the treatment; the side effects tend to resolve with time, once your body is used to the medication.
+Due to the nature of weight loss medications, these side effects are common and tend to resolve with time, once your body is used to the medication.

 Diarrhoea and vomiting can lead to dehydration which is dangerous, especially if you have any kidney problems.
 Speak to your healthcare practitioner if you’re worried about dehydration.

 - Problems with vision in patients with diabetes